 Do I need to reapply every year?

+If you want to continue to be considered for financial aid, yes.
 Financial situations and even the school you attend can change from year to year.
-That’s why everyone needs to resubmit the FAFSA every year to determine eligibility for grants, loans and scholarships.
+That’s why everyone needs to resubmit the FAFSA every year to determine eligibility for grants, loans, and scholarships.

 Types of Financial Aid